scriptituk/tv-test-card-maker/README-beta.md

 #### SVG

-Not supported directly
+Not supported directly.

-but there are many PDF/EPS to SVG converters for download or online use.
+There are many PDF/EPS to SVG converters for download or online use.
-I use [pdf2svg](https://github.com/dawbarton/pdf2svg) from MacPorts, available as a Windows binary at [pdf2svg-windows](https://github.com/jalios/pdf2svg-windows), which simply delegates to [Poppler](https://poppler.freedesktop.org/) and [Cairo](https://cairographics.org/),\
+I use [pdf2svg] from MacPorts, available as a Windows binary at [pdf2svg-windows], which simply delegates to [Poppler] and [Cairo],\
 preserving paths and even gradients without converting to bitmaps. e.g. `pdf2svg myTC.pdf myTC.svg`